peregrineshahin/ChessProgrammingWiki/content/ScoreValueRange.md

 ### Around Zero

 [Cray Blitz](Cray_Blitz "Cray Blitz") applied a special draw heuristic, not uniformly using zero as draw score, but rather zero plus the [ply](Ply "Ply") distance to the [root](Root "Root") to prefer later draws rather than a draw now.
-Additionally, the draw score range is disjoint from [evaluation](Evaluation "Evaluation") scores, which then exclude values around zero by adding or subtracting appropriate offsets if either greater or equal, or less than zero [[7]](#cite_note-7).
+Additionally, the draw score range is disjoint from [evaluation](Evaluation "Evaluation") scores, which then exclude values around zero by adding or subtracting appropriate offsets if either greater or equal, or less than zero <a id="cite-note-7" href="#cite-ref-7">[7]</a>.